tal-shadmi/Chess-Game/README.md

 # Chess-Game
-This is a self-made project implementing a chess game with a clock
+This is a self-made project implementing a chess game with a clock using C++